 In our quest to find lonely, out-of-the-way places to photograph, we often get recommendations from people, and many times, the coordinates of those places are just a search away.
 However, we’ll occasionally run across the name of a place, and when we enter the name into mapping software, the search turns up zero results.
 Here’s one way to find places no longer on the map.

-Banks, North Dakota is shown on this Rand McNally railroad map from 1942, not far from the banks of the Missouri River, and not far from Seneschal, North Dakota, another pioneer settlement that would end up underwater after the construction of the Garrison Dam.
+Banks, North Dakota is shown above on a Rand McNally railroad map from 1942, not far from the banks of the Missouri River, and not far from Seneschal, North Dakota, another pioneer settlement that would end up underwater after the construction of the Garrison Dam.
 Banks, however, was on high ground, and the location should still be dry.
-However, it no longer appears on the map.
-A search in Google Maps returns nothing for the location.
+However, it no longer appears on modern maps, and a search in Google Maps returns nothing for the location.
 Let’s use GNIS to pinpoint the location.

 The United States Geological Survey maintains a database (admittedly in a somewhat dated web presentation) of most named geographic locations.
 If it ever had a Federally-recognized name, it is likely in this database, known as the GNIS, or Geographic Names Information System.
 Visit the site, and click on “Domestic Names,” as shown above, then click “Search.”

-On the next page, type the name of the place you’re looking for, and select the state from the dropdown menu.
+On the next page, type the name of the place you’re looking for in the field labeled “Feature Name,” and select the state from the dropdown menu.
 Here, I’ve typed “Banks” and selected “North Dakota” from the dropdown.
 When you’re ready to search, click “Send Query.”

 On the next page, we get three results.
-Watford City was originally known as Banks, so it appears in this search.
+Watford City was originally known as Banks, so it appears in the search shown above.
 However, we want to see the location of the other “town” of Banks, so we click the one designated as Banks, “Populated Place.”

-At the bottom of the “Banks, Populated Place” page, take note of the geographic coordinates.
+At the bottom of the “Banks, Populated Place” page, take note of the geographic coordinates, highlighted in blue in the image above.
 That’s what we’re looking for.
 With your cursor, highlight the lat/long coordinates.
 We want to plug these in to our favorite mapping software.

 I like to use Google Earth.
 In the upper left corner search field, paste in the coordinates from the GNIS page and click “Search.”
 Voila.
 The location of Banks, North Dakota.